20 June 2014

 Track highlights: 1.
 "It's a Very Deep Sea" - 2.
 "The Story of Someone's Shoe" - 7.
 "Why I Went Missing" - 8.
 "How She Threw It All Away" - 10.
 "Confessions 1, 2 & 3"

 4th full-length studio album by The Style Council.
-After releasing Our Favourite Shop in '85 the band released a third album The Cost of Loving in '87, which may be seen as the band's low point.
-I honestly didn't think they would continue much longer after that, but this is an improvement.
+After releasing Our Favourite Shop in '85 the band released a third album The Cost of Loving in '87, which in the discography of the band may be regarded a first low.
+I honestly didn't think they would continue much longer after that album, but this isn't an improvement from that.
 Technically, it's superior to anything they have released but it doesn't bring about anything new and sometimes it sounds more like an anachronism.
 With 'do-bi-doo' backing vocals, greasy slick harmonies that make one think of The Carpenters, and a strange but often use of marimbas...
 What is this, Mr. Weller?
 The New Manhattan Transfers?
-The 'soul' and originality has nearly disappeared completely and what remains is pastiche pop, or lounge when it's least daring.
-This is below mediocre, and the album became the last studio release before the band split up in 1989.
-A final album had been recorded prior to the disbandment; however, it wasn't released until 1998.
+The pop soul and the originality has in many ways disappeared completely and what remains is a pastiche of pop or lounge when it's least daring - and then: when is lounge really daring?!
+This is below mediocre, and the album became the final studio album before the band split up in 1989.
+By then, a final album had been recorded prior to the disbandment; however, that fifth album wasn't released until 1998.
 Paul Weller and Dee C. Lee married in 1987.

 [ allmusic.com 1 / 5 stars! ]